top of page

 During this decade there was an opening of Spain to the foreign.

-• La movida was a cultural movement that comprised music, literature, film… and many other art forms.
-Music was influenced by punk and new wave.
-It was born in Madrid and later followed in other cities, such as Barcelona and Vigo.
-E.g. Alaska, Radio Futura, Siniestro Total.
+• La movida was a cultural movement that included music, literature, film, fashion, etc. The music was influenced by punk and new wave.
+It emerged in Madrid and later spread to other cities like Barcelona and Vigo.
+E.g. Radio Futura, Alaska, Siniestro Total.

-• New flamenco added new influences such as jazz, blues and Latin music.
+• New flamenco mixed flamenco with blues and Latin music.
 E.g. Pata Negra, Ketama.

 The 90's